For wildlife and people

 For an excellent overview of the “North American Model of Wildlife Conservation”, which includes fair-chase hunting, public access, bans on wastage of meat, and conservation-oriented wildlife management, we encourage you to watch this video from the Theodore Roosevelt Conservation Partnership.

-We’re working with partner organizations and state and federal wildlife agencies to expand the conservation successes of the North American Model to “non-game” animals and other important native species still in need of recovery.
+We’re working with organizations including the National Wildlife Federation, as well as state and federal wildlife agencies, to expand the conservation successes of the North American Model to “non-game” animals and other important native species.
 Learn more.

 More on hunting, conservation and food